xxks-kkk/linuxjedi.co.uk/content/pages/name.md

 Pinyin really depends on whether those two characters can form a word.
 For example, "Ze" means water in Chinese and "Yuan" means travelling further.
 Those two characters combined together doesn't form a word with a valid semantics and should be treated as two words.
 Thus, "Ze-Yuan" is more appropriate than "Zeyuan".
-However, in my passport, "Zeyuan" is used (of course, all capitalized), thus "Zeyuan" should be used more for legal documents.
-So, to sum up, use either "Ze-Yuan" or "Zeyuan" is fine but "Ze-Yuan" is slightly better.
+However, in my passport, "Zeyuan" is used, thus "Zeyuan" should be used more for legal documents.
+So, to sum up, use either "Ze-Yuan" or "Zeyuan" is fine: "Zeyuan" is for legal but "Ze-Yuan" is better from linguistic perspective.

 That's it!
 Thanks for reading!